Riverside Park (Indianapolis): Lake Reginald Sullivan

 In 1934, the New Deal era Civil Works Administration constructed an area for nature study and habitat for waterfowl where the Crooked Creek emptied into the White River.
-Constructed on 20 acre just north of Riverside Golf Course, the watershed was named for Reginald H. Sullivan, mayor of Indianapolis in 1930-1935 and 1940-1943.
+Constructed on 20 acre just north of Riverside Golf Course, the watershed was named for Reginald H. Sullivan, mayor of Indianapolis in 1930–1935 and 1940–1943.
 Lake Sullivan needed to be dredged several times of years of accumulated sentiment and debris from Crooked Creek but was still a natural educational site for area schools.
 The construction of Interstate 65 and its bridge across the White River bisected what was Lake Sullivan leaving behind a kind of swampy wasteland that served no one.
-In 1977 the city stocked the lake with channel catfish and saugeye beginning in 1983.
+The city stocked the lake with channel catfish in 1977 and with saugeye beginning in 1983.
 In 1995, Indy Parks and the IUPUI Center for Earth and Environmental Science agreed to manage the park as a center for wetlands education.